ceph/ceph/doc/mgr/dashboard.rst

 information and statistics about the Ceph cluster using a web server hosted by ``ceph-mgr``.

-The dashboard currently provides insight into the following aspects of your
+The dashboard currently provides the following features to monitor and manage various aspects of your Ceph cluster:

-cluster:
+* **Username/password protection**: The Dashboard can only be accessed by providing a configurable username and password.

-* **Overall cluster health**: Displays the overall cluster status, storage utilization (e.g. number of objects, raw capacity, usage per pool), a list of pools and their status and usage statistics, access to the cluster log file.
+* **Overall cluster health**: Displays the overall cluster status, storage utilization (e.g. number of objects, raw capacity, usage per pool), a list of pools and their status and usage statistics.
+* **Cluster logs**: Display the latest updates to the cluster's event and audit log files.
 * **Hosts**: Provides a list of all hosts associated to the cluster, which services are running and which version of Ceph is installed.
 * **Performance counters**: Displays detailed service-specific statistics for